 We were actually in the area looking for a Turkish place.
 As you know, I’m not really one for tramping around up norf but I’ve sploshed up and down the Essex Road twice recently (both times: raining), because I just can’t resist a budget recommendation.
-That, and the fact it was an excuse to visit The Mucky Pup, a damn fine boozer and home of my Chilli Cook Off victory (very modest, me).
 I met The Restaurant Recommender at a food event a few months ago, a food event which did not have much going for it in the way of food.
 So it happened that polite chit-chat turned into a frenzied slobbering quest to find grilled meat.
 I was sceptical (I mean, it’s in Islington.
 We’re talking cheap.
 This is Islington?) but I remained open-minded, for the first half hour.
 By the time my canvas pumps were sodden and my hair a frizzed shock, we decided to give it up and go home.
 I won’t tell you what I ended up eating that night.

-This time we knew the location but forgot the occasion – Ramadan.
-The place is shut for a month.
+This time we knew the location but forgot the time of year – Ramadan.
+The place = shut for a month.
 Right next door though was Zigni House, which ticked all the boxes what with it being a) open and b) serving food.
 Zigni is an Eritrean and East African restaurant.
 My only previous experience of the cuisine had been at Asmara in Brixton, which was fun but not exciting enough for a return visit.

 With every table in the place to choose from, it had to be the funnel-lidded example with woven wicker chairs.
-Five minutes of creaking and fidgeting put paid to the idea of that being any fun; we moved swiftly across to something more practical.
-If you’ve never eaten East African food, you should know that what happens is they bring out an injera, which is this brilliant huge pancake full of bubbles like a giant flat crumpet.
+Five minutes of creaking and fidgeting put paid to the idea of that being any fun, and we moved swiftly across to something more practical.
+If you’ve never eaten Ethiopian/Eritrean food, you should know that what happens is they bring out an injera, which is this brilliant huge pancake full of bubbles like a giant flat crumpet.
 The batter has an addictive sour taste, which comes from fermentation for a couple of days at room temperature.
-It’s made with yeast, but you wouldn’t know it because the mix is runny, which allows it to be spread thin during cooking.
-It’s like a skinny sourdough crepe.
 In Africa it’s traditionally made with a small grain called teff but in other countries often replaced partly or entirely with wheat flour.

 Dishes are served on top of the injera and everyone rips in, using each piece to scoop at the various stews.
 While you are eating, the juices from each dish are soaking through the porous surface, making everything tastier as you work inwards; the final, gut-busting stages are the most precious; we’re talking crispy chips at the bottom of the packet stuff here.
 It’s every woman for herself.

-At Asmara, everything was a bit samey, like an Indian curry house that uses the same sauce for every dish, adding more or less chilli powder and calling it a different name; at Zigni each dish was bold and surprising.
+At Asmara, everything was a bit samey, like a rubbish curry house that uses the same sauce for every dish, adding more or less chilli powder and calling it a different name; at Zigni each dish was bold and surprising.
 Even the injera was better (more sour) which makes them on to a winner considering it pops up in every other dish.